-Leon Draisaitl, Nathan MacKinnon and Artemi Panarin were named finalists for the Ted Lindsay Award on Tuesday.
+Leon Draisaitl, Nathan MacKinnon and Artemi Panarin are the finalists for the Ted Lindsay Award.

 The award is given annually to the most outstanding player in the NHL as voted by fellow members of the NHL Players' Association.
-The winner will be announced during the conference finals or before the Stanley Cup Final.
+Voting was done before the start of the 2020 NHL postseason and the finalists were announced July 14.

 Draisaitl led the League with 110 points (43 goals, 67 assists) for the Edmonton Oilers.
 The center ranked first in points per game (1.55), assists, and power-play points (44) and was first among forwards in ice time per game (22:37).
 He tied Boston Bruins forward David Pastrnak for first in game-winning goals (10) and was second in even-strength points (66) and power-play goals (16).
 He had 33 multipoint games, including at least one point in 56 of 71 games.